F. Haydn Williams

 Former President, The Asia Foundation

-Williams' national public service included assignments as lecturer at the National War College and Naval War College; Deputy Assistant Secretary of Defense for National Security Council Affairs in the Eisenhower administration; Deputy Assistant Secretary for International Security Affairs in the Kennedy administration; and President Truman's Personal Representative for the Micronesian Status Negotiations, with the rank of Ambassador.
+Williams' national public service included assignments as lecturer at the National War College and Naval War College; Deputy Assistant Secretary of Defense for National Security Council Affairs in the Eisenhower administration; Deputy Assistant Secretary for International Security Affairs in the Kennedy administration; and President Nixon's Personal Representative for the Micronesian Status Negotiations, with the rank of Ambassador.

 In 1994, Williams was appointed by President Clinton to the American Battle Monuments Commission and was named Chairman of the Commission's World War II Memorial Committee.
 He led the search for the site, conducted an open design competition and won final approval of the design for the Memorial on the National Mall.
-He is the Founding Chair of the Friends of the National World War II Memorial, Inc., through which he continues to raise funds for the upkeep of the Memorial.
+He was the Founding Chair of the Friends of the National World War II Memorial, Inc., through which he continued to raise funds for the upkeep of the Memorial.